eheinzen/elo/cran-comments.md

-## Submission for elo 2.0.0
+## Submission for elo 2.1.0

 This is a new version of the package.
-This version includes several major new functions, plus several new features.
+This version includes two major new functions, plus one new feature.
+We also added a URL linking to our new "pkgdown" site.

 ## Test environments